ed-is-working/rpc/README.md

-# Exploring .NET 7, Web APIs, and the Entity Framework
+#  JSON Web Token Authentication Exploration

 ## Description

-The objective is to create a service that will serve to manage characters / users and add login/logout (auth) functionality using JSONWeb Tokens
+The objective is to create a service that will serve to manage characters / users and add login/logout (auth) functionality using JSONWeb Tokens with .NET 7,Exploring Web APIs, and the Entity Framework as the backend

 ## Updates